simensrostad/fw-bas/README.md

    messages over UDP to the central not in a sharing ethernet/wifi network.
  - The central code continously listens to messages from the relayer node.
 When an incoming BLE advertisement message containing a matching UUID of know relayer codes an alarm is sounded.

+The code is designed for linux based systems